Company Registration

 2

-Enter company details, including the proposed company name, business nature, proposed registered address (must be a Hong Kong address), and contact information (email and Hong Kong phone number).
-Also, enter share capital and shareholding information.
+Enter company details: proposed company name, business nature, registered office address (must be in Hong Kong), email address, Hong Kong phone number, share capital structure, and initial shareholdings.

 Inputting company particulars to apply for a company on CR e-services